-Sermorelin is a well-known GHRH mimetic originally FDA-approved to elevate growth hormone levels in children of short stature, but it is considered less predictable in anti-aging protocols.
-Sermorelin was not listed in the FDA crackdown and remains available.
+Sermorelin is a well-known GHRH mimetic originally FDA-approved to elevate growth hormone levels in children of short stature.

 Tesamorelin (brand name Egrifta) is a 44 amino acid peptide first FDA-approved to treat a condition known as lipodystrophy that occurs with HIV.
 Tesamorelin may improve muscle mass, blood lipid profiles, cardiovascular disease risk, and reduce visceral fat.